-In the second half of 2017, we started to acquire used car dealers and had acquired 14 used car Dealerships across China as of December 31, 2019.
+In the second half of 2017, we started to acquire used car dealers and had acquired 14 used car by end of 2018.
+Dealerships across China as of December 31, 2020.
 We may selectively pursue acquisitions, investments, joint ventures and partnerships that we believe are strategic and complementary to our operations and technology.
 These acquisitions, investments, joint ventures and partnerships may affect our results of operations.